cga-harvard/Hypermap-Registry/README.md

 ansible-playbook aws.yml

-If you want to run only a part of the provisioning process:
+If you want to run only a part of the provisioning process use the --tags option:

 ansible-playbook aws.yml --tags "uwsgi"

-To make a new deployment, after committing to Git, run:
+To make a new deployment, after committing to git, run:

 ansible-playbook deploy.yml